Talk to Us

 Richard Keyse, CEO | 19 Dec, 2022 |

 The Department of Health and Social Care (DHSC), with contributions from FarrPoint and the TSA published the Telecare Stakeholders Action Plan on the 5th December 2022.
-This plan sets clear guidance, and highlights areas for improvement, to ensure all telecare stakeholders, including technology suppliers like 2iC-Care, are ready for the 2025 analogue to digital transition.
+This plan sets clear guidance, and highlights areas for improvement, to ensure all telecare stakeholders, including technology suppliers like 2iC-Care, are ready for the 2025 analogue to digital transition (which has now been delayed until January 2027).

 2iC-Care is the new chapter for the care sector.
 2iC-Care's information-rich remote monitoring dashboard, powered by advanced multi-device interoperability responds in an emergency and makes personalised, proactive, and preventative care possible.